frontenddogma/web-development-glossary/manuscript/r.md

 : → RPM Package Manager

 RPM Package Manager
-: Originally called “Red Hat Package Manager”, a free and open source package management system.
+: Originally called Red Hat Package Manager, a free and open source package management system.
 The name “RPM” refers to .rpm file format and the package manager program itself.
 RPM was intended primarily for Linux distributions; the file format is the baseline package format of the Linux Standard Base.
 It was first released in 1997.&nbsp;[†](#w-rpm) ℹ︎&nbsp;[rpm.org](https://rpm.org/)

 RSS
 : → RDF Site Summary